Physics-Based Object 6D-Pose Estimation during Non-Prehensile Manipulation: Problem Formulation

 \section{Problem Formulation}

-We assume a setting where a robot is performing non-prehensile manipulation on an object.
-We do \textbf{not} limit the object motion only to pushing in the plane (Fig.~\ref{s1_obscured}), and therefore we can also address other tasks such as tilting/toppling (Fig.~\ref{scenes} bottom row).
 We use $x_t \in SE(3)$ to represent the full 6D pose of the object at time $t$.
-Our objective is to estimate $x_t$ at all times $t$ during manipulation, i.e. to track the object pose as it is being manipulated.
+Our objective is to estimate $x_t$ for all times $t$ during manipulation, i.e. to track the object pose as it is being manipulated.
 At any time $t$, we assume we have access to: \begin{itemize} \item the controls $u_t$, which are the joint-space controls executed by the robot since the last time-step $t-1$; \item the observation $z_t$, which is an image from a camera looking at the scene. \end{itemize}

 Therefore, our problem can be formalized as: At any time $t$, given all controls since the beginning of the manipulation $\{u_0, u_1, \ldots,u_t\}$ and all observations $\{z_0, z_1, \ldots,z_t\}$, predict an estimate of the object pose, $\tilde{x}_t$.